 The consolidation of their customer base, estimated to be at about 100 million customers, will also force the newly merged organization to implement competitive customer policies as well.
 This will result in a better experience for all mobile customers as the other two telecom giants are likely to respond with their own improved customer policies.

 Telcom companies have long identified content as a key driver in new sales and customer retention.
 For this reason, many of the telecom companies have invested heavily in content creation, including buying out a host of media companies.

 While this strategy has had mixed results, T-Mobile has been toying with the idea of rolling out the first 5G television service as an innovative way of disrupting the cable and satellite TV sector and driving their data and internet business.
 The merger with Sprint will move this dream closer to reality as it will bring Sprint’s 5G broadband service into the equation.
 This, experts hope, will speed up the process of launching this innovative service that is expected to revolutionize how Americans watch television.

 There’s still a little work to be done and the merger is yet to complete all the required regulatory hurdles.
 Nevertheless, customers of these two companies and the industry as a whole have a lot to look forward to from this historic merger.

-At Choice Business Connections, we are well placed to give our customers a competitive edge when it comes to the 5G network.
-Choice Business Connections is a T-Mobile’s Master Agent and offers our clients enterprise-level support to minimize wireless costs.
+At Choice IoT, we are well placed to give our customers a competitive edge when it comes to the 5G network.
+Choice IoT is a T-Mobile’s Master Agent and offers our clients enterprise-level support to minimize wireless costs.
 We offer services such as stand-alone and pooled plans for voice, data, and failover.
 We also offer support across multiple industries and across a variety of wireless devices.
 Contact us today to learn more!